jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 However, you almost certainly have to use a computer.

 This creates a ritual.
 You sit down with the intention of working, but you get the urge to jerk off.
-At those times, what works best for me is good old-fashioned physical activity.
+Good old-fashioned physical activity works best for me at those times.

 Go for a run, [lift some weights](http://anymanfitness.com/no-squats-no-deadlifts-huge-gains-available-now/), stretch, whatever.

-The point is to burn off energy, get moving and get from in front of the computer.
+The point is to burn off energy, get moving and get away from the computer.
 You'll return to the computer in a refreshed state of mind and less interested in porn.

 This also has the side benefit of getting you in shape, which will make the next step that much easier.

+{% include widgets/summary.html id="The-Freedom-Specialists" %}

 ## 5\.
 Talk to some women